damlakayikci/Pig-Game/README.md

   🥳 The first one to reach 100 wins!

-  📊 Here is a flowchart for the game:
+  📊 Here is a flowchart for the game: <br />

 ![](pigGame/pig-game-flowchart.png)